tls-attestation/use-cases-and-properties/draft-mihalcea-seat-use-cases.md

   hardware, firmware, software, and their respective configurations.
 * Confidential Workload: as defined in {{-wimse-twi}}.
 * Measurements: as defined in {{-rats-measured}}.
+* AI agent: An AI agent is a long-running software principal that performs closed-loop "perceive -> plan -> act" cycles using an LLM or other model, and invokes external tools/APIs that may read sensitive data or change system/network state.
+Its configuration (e.g., model choice, tool enablement, prompt template) can change independently of the binary/image and usually more frequently than typical platform TCB updates.

 # Use Cases